Reference

 a couple of seconds, depending on how many dependencies webpack has to resolve.
 In addition, since the

-module references are all still managed by webpack, any custom loaders such as the html-loader
+module references are all still managed by webpack, any custom loaders such as the html-loader or text-loader

 will work as usual.
 Other webpack configuration such as external modules also work out of the box.